shoepping/jenkins-custom/README.md

-# Jenkins LTS pre-configured with plugins
+# Jenkins LTS pre-configured with custom plugins

 ## About this image
 * This image
-    * aims to follow latest [Jenkins LTS ](https://jenkins.io/changelog-stable/)
+    * aims to follow latest [Jenkins LTS](https://jenkins.io/changelog-stable/)
     * has specific [plugins.txt](./plugins.txt) installed
     * has docker installed
     * has docker compose installed